 Try to see how few restraints are necessary to reconstruct the shape of 1L2Y, and how big an error is allowed before the structure generated by a given percentage of the restraints has no similarity to the true shape.
-6. Assignment Please answer the following questions in a brief written report and bring it with you on December 12, 2015.
-The students to present the answers will be selected randomly. - a) Explain in a few sentences how distgeom works. - b) How did you find the smallest set of restraints that can still produce a reasonable structure of 1L2Y?
+6. Assignment Please answer the following questions in a brief written report and send it to petersen@zbh.uni-hamburg.de until November 11, 2017.
+Send the answers in one pdf- or plain-text-file.
+Write the subject in the following style: GST_2017_Firstname_Lastname_X.
+For first- and lastname write your own name.
+Replace X with the number of this exercise (in this case 2!).
+From all assignments of this course 80% need to be answered correctly in order to participate in the exam - a) Explain in a few sentences how distgeom works. - b) How did you find the smallest set of restraints that can still produce a reasonable structure of 1L2Y?
 What is the smallest set of restraints? - c) Explain what you have found from EnsembleMatch.
 Why can the generated structures be so different sometimes even though they are from the same set of restraints?